ewerk/gradle-plugins/README.md

 `test` task.
 Therefore all configuration properties from test task are available for integration tests also.

+The `integrationTest` task extends from the `test` task and therefore the complete configuration set of the `test` task is also available to the integration test configuration

 Please see [Gradle test config](http://www.gradle.org/docs/current/dsl/org.gradle.api.tasks.testing.Test.html) for details.